-Yes, slope is worth having on a rangefinder for casual play.
+Yes, slope is worth having — our top pick is the Bushnell Tour V6 Shift (~$329).
 It adjusts distance for elevation and helps with club selection on hilly courses.
 For tournament play, buy a model with a slope toggle so you can switch it off.

 Slope mode on a rangefinder tells you the adjusted carry distance after accounting for elevation change.
 A 150-yard uphill shot might play like 162 yards — slope tells you this without guessing.
 But does every golfer need it?
 No. Here is the honest breakdown.